 Once you have the neighborhood safety watch established, Neighborhood leaders should build awareness of this effort with other neighbors who are not yet integrated with this program, and also those who are NOT subscribed into the neighborhood email group.
 Best way to create awareness is by knocking at doors, having conversations and dropping flyers at every home in the geographical zone.
 You can use the word doc below, modify the template to meet your needs

-TEMPLATE TO GET CERTIFIED / CERTIFICATION TEMPLATE OCT 19 2016: SARATOGA'S CITY WIDE NEIGHBORHOOD SAFETY WATCH MEETING Neighborhood Watch Joint Meeting – October 19, 2016 All residents, including new and existing Neighborhood Watch groups, are invited to attend a meeting with the City Council and Sheriff's Office on October 19 at 5:30 p.m. in the Saratoga Senior Center.
+TEMPLATE TO GET CERTIFIED Over 50 neighborhoods have used this template to get certified OCT 19 2016: SARATOGA'S CITY WIDE NEIGHBORHOOD SAFETY WATCH MEETING Neighborhood Watch Joint Meeting – October 19, 2016 All residents, including new and existing Neighborhood Watch groups, are invited to attend a meeting with the City Council and Sheriff's Office on October 19 at 5:30 p.m. in the Saratoga Senior Center.
 Register your Neighborhood Watch group with the City, learn about Neighborhood Watch and get safety tips, and hear the Neighborhood Watch success stories of your fellow community members.
 Please RSVP by October 14 to debbieb<at>saratoga.ca.us or 408.868.1216.
 Posted 9/8/2016

 See the Registry link below, how to get yourself registered with the city of Saratoga